 The Xiaomi Really Wants To Be in Auto Mode

 What’s wrong?
-The key is that—even on the highest setting—the Xiaomi reverts back to auto mode after 3 hours.
-To be sure this is what the machine was doing, we put the Xiaomi on the highest setting and tracked noise levels overnight.
+The key is that—even on the highest setting—the Xiaomi reverts back to auto mode after 3 hours (watch a video of it doing so here).
+To be sure this is what the machine was doing, we put the Xiaomi on the highest setting and tracked noise levels overnight from the Smart Air Lab.

 You can see the noise remaining high for three hours, then it returns to the ups and downs of auto mode:

-The data shows that the Xiaomi has a rather low standard for “safe.”
+The data shows that the Xiaomi has a loose standard for “safe.”
 The Xiaomi is turning off when PM2.5 reaches 40 micrograms, which is far higher than even the WHO’s 24 hour limit.
+And it’s far higher than levels where we know PM2.5 has serious health effects from empirical research.
 Then it turns on again when PM2.5 gets up to 70 micrograms—almost three times the limit.

-The fact that the Xiaomi can’t be kept on continuously all night is so strange that Anna asked Xiaomi’s customer service about it twice to make sure we’re not making a mistake.
+The fact that the Xiaomi air purifier can’t be kept on continuously all night is so strange that Anna asked Xiaomi customer service about it twice to make sure we’re not making a mistake.
 They confirmed that, no matter what, the machine will go back to auto mode after three hours (full transcript available in the supplemental materials).

 How often is the air unsafe?